Blog

 • Ask yourself: Why am I sharing this?

-• Ensure the disclosure supports the client’s therapeutic goals—not your own need for connection or validation.
+• does the disclosure supports the client’s therapeutic goals—not your own need for connection or validation?

-• Share only what’s directly related to the client’s experience or therapeutic theme.
+• Is it directly related to the client’s experience or therapeutic theme?

-• Avoid tangents or personal anecdotes that shift focus away from the client.
+• Does the tangent or personal anecdote shift focus away from the client?

-• Avoid sharing details that might make the client feel responsible for your emotions.
+• Could sharing this disclosure make the client feel responsible for your emotions.

 • Consider timing and dosage

-• Use sparingly and strategically, especially with new or vulnerable clients.
+• Am I using it sparingly and strategically, especially with new or vulnerable clients.

-• Watch for signs of discomfort, confusion, or disengagement.
+• Do I notice any signs of discomfort, confusion, or disengagement.

-• Invite reflection: “How was it for you to hear that?” to gauge impact.
+• Am I open to inviting reflections such as “How was it for you to hear that?” to gauge impact.

 • Ask yourself questions such as